ChromeUniverse/Personal-website/public/posts/building-tank-battle.md

 In its current state, the game's UI does the bare minimum of what it need to do.
 I managed to implement a somewhat consistent design across the game's webpages, but that could certainly use some work - the website as a whole just feels kind of hacked together and unpolished.

-In addition to that, I learned the hard way that HTML DOM manipulation with vanilla JS is ridiculously tedious - I guess libraries like [JQuery](https://en.wikipedia.org/wiki/JQuery) could help, but I wanted to build my frontend without any extra libraries (as stated in the project's goals).
+I also learned the hard way that HTML DOM manipulation with vanilla JS is ridiculously tedious.
+I'm guessing libraries like [JQuery](https://en.wikipedia.org/wiki/JQuery) could help, but I wanted to build my frontend without any extra libraries (as stated in the project's goals).
 Even so, it might be high time to try out a proper frontend framework like [React](https://reactjs.org/) to minimize these headaches in future projects.

 ---